 On February 23, 2018, Heartland completed the acquisition of Signature Bancshares, Inc., parent company of Signature Bank, headquartered in Minnetonka, Minnesota.
-Under the terms of the definitive merger agreement, Heartland acquired Signature Bancshares, Inc. in a transaction valued at approximately \$61.4 million, of which \$7.7 million was cash, and the remainder was settled by delivery of approximately 1,001,246 shares of Heartland common stock.
-As of December 31, 2017, Signature Bank had total assets of \$409.2 million, including \$339.1 million of gross loans held to maturity, and deposits of \$368.1 million.
-Signature Bank was merged with Heartland's wholly-owned subsidiary Minnesota Bank & Trust, and the combined entity operates under the Minnesota Bank & Trust brand name.
-The transaction was a tax-free reorganization with respect to the stock consideration received by the stockholders of Signature Bancshares, Inc. The systems conversion for this transaction is expected to occur in the second quarter of 2018.
-This transaction closed after December 31, 2017, and is not reflected in Heartland's results of operation or financial condition.
+Under the terms of the definitive merger agreement, Heartland acquired Signature Bancshares, Inc. in a transaction valued at approximately \$61.4 million, of which \$7.8 million was cash, and the remainder was settled by delivery of 1,000,843 shares of Heartland common stock.
+Simultaneous with the close, Signature Bank merged into Heartland's wholly-owned Minnesota Bank & Trust subsidiary, and the combined entity operates under the Minnesota Bank & Trust brand name.
+The transaction included, at fair value, total assets of \$427.1 million, including \$324.5 million of gross loans held to maturity, and deposits of \$357.3 million.
+On the closing date, Heartland provided Signature Bancshares, Inc. the funds necessary to repay outstanding subordinated debt of \$5.9 million.
+The transaction was a tax-free reorganization with respect to the stock consideration received by the stockholders of Signature Bancshares, Inc.